tmanzhe/tiltq/README.md

 # TiltQ

 Your ultimate League of Legends companion for those heated moments.
 TiltQ is designed to help players manage their gaming experience and maintain a positive mindset.
+Over 600+ people used tiltq within the first 24 hours of launch!

 ![Screenshot 2025-03-08 at 6 39 17 PM](https://github.com/user-attachments/assets/ab30a06f-0ef1-4bc9-b513-dcc18bff9611)